-These guidelines provide institutions that have registered for an IEP follow-up evaluation with information and guidance on various aspects of the evaluation process.
+These guidelines provide institutions that have registered for an IEP evaluation with information and guidance on various aspects of the evaluation process.
+While these guidelines follow the usual IEP model, certain sections and advice have been specifically tailored for institutions that have registered for an evaluation with specific focus on management of research and use of research results.